 GLOBAL STUDIES 160 Lecture 1: Introduction to International Business (Session A)

 International business environment and appreciation of the complexities involved in operating in a world of increasing globalization.

-GLOBAL STUDIES 160 Lecture 2: Global Social Entrepreneurship (Session A)
+GLOBAL STUDIES 160 Lecture 2: Diplomacy at Work - Hands-On Approach to International Relations (Session A)

 Overview of the challenges and opportunities that social entrepreneurs face as they launch, fund, maintain and grow their enterprises around the world.

 GLOBAL STUDIES 160 Lecture 3: Global Social Entrepreneurship (Session C)